lmaccherone/resumes/co-founder-and-cto.md

 ### 0→1 Execution Highlights

 - **Find and frame:** Leverage investor/founder/advisor insight (and my own) to spot opportunities and probe for a product‑category wave.
-- **MVP fast:** Build rapid MVPs to locate the max overlap of desirability and feasibility.
+- **MVP fast:** Build rapid MVPs to locate the max intersection of desirability and feasibility.
 - **Validate with partners:** Recruit 2–3 design partners; validate demand via A/B tests and lightweight experiments.
 - **Execute and focus:** Ship product + quickstarts + self‑serve; cut low‑impact work and double down on what moves the needle.

 ### C-suite Roundtables and Deal Acceleration

 - **Hosted 12+ per year** executive roundtables, breakfasts, and dinners to steer thinking and harvest market insight.
-- **Devil’s‑advocate plant** to surface objections and drive alignment with our strategy.
+- **Utilized devil’s‑advocate plant** to surface objections and drive alignment with our strategy.
 - **Outcomes:** One event yielded **5 POC commitments in a week**; at Contrast, **60%+ of POCs** originated from these events (continued post‑employment on contract).

 ### Standards & Specs Leadership